What is working capital? Formula, ratio and examples

 Improve your working capital with Xero

-Xero accounting software helps you manage your working capital through tracking your assets and liabilities and streamlining invoicing and payments.
+Xero accounting software helps you manage your working capital by tracking assets and liabilities and streamlining invoicing and payments.

 With Xero you can: